LakeinLove/Mage-The-Awakening/Spellcasting Rules/Spellcasting/Yantra.md

 Rather than defining the “what” of a spell, sympathetic tools define the “who” — the person, place, creature, or institution upon which the mage forces her will.\
 She may have a person’s Sympathetic Name or a lock of his hair, a ghost’s Anchor, a chunk of concrete taken from a building, or a company’s articles of incorporation.\
-Whatever the case, the Yantra represents the subject of the spell, allowing the mage to build it into the Imago or access an Attainment to use her own sympathetic connection to the subject in order to cast across Space or Time.
+Whatever the case, the Yantra represents the subject of the spell, allowing the mage to build it into the Imago or access an Attainment to use her own sympathetic connection to the subject in order to cast across [[Space]] or [[Time]].
 - Material sympathy represents the subject as he is now, or at the time the mage wants to affect him.
 It could be a piece of the target’s physical substance, or a recent photograph or recording; an item the subject created within a month is also acceptable.
 - Representational sympathy is something that represents the subject though she has changed since — an old lock of hair or photo of the subject as a child, for example.
 - Symbolic sympathy includes indirect representations of the subject — a person’s Sympathetic Name, drawings, caricatures, or posed and costumed photographs.